Note: This story was updated Nov. 6, 2020, to clarify key scientific concepts.

-The gene-editing tool CRISPR/Cas9 may be superior to conventional gene therapy at increasing the activity of artificial factor IX (FIX), the blood-clotting protein missing in people with hemophilia B, according to a study in primates by Intellia Therapeutics.
+The gene-editing tool CRISPR/Cas9 enables a targeted gene insertion approach that may be superior to conventional gene therapy at restoring the activity of factor IX (FIX), the blood-clotting protein missing in people with hemophilia B, according to a study in primates by Intellia Therapeutics.

 The data were presented by Anthony Forget, PhD, senior director of genome editing at Intellia, during a talk titled, “A Modular CRISPR/Cas9 Genome Editing Platform for Durable Therapeutic Knockout and Targeted Gene Insertion Applications,” at the 16th Annual Meeting of the Oligonucleotide Therapeutics Society.
 The 2020 Virtual Conference was held online Sept.
 27-30.